set-kaung/go_books/README.md

 # Go Books

 ## Introduction
-This is an attempt to use Google API to creat a simple interface and minimal dependencies to search and download ebooks files (.pdf and .epub) from personal drive storage(Google Drive). ~~I used a cache file to minimise api calls but included a button to update cache file when needed.~~ Implements a cache file as well as sqlite database to reduces api calls.
+This is an attempt to use Google API to creat a simple interface and minimal dependencies to search and download ebooks files (.pdf and .epub) from personal drive storage(Google Drive). ~~I used a cache file to minimise api calls but included a button to update cache file when needed.~~ Implements a cache file as well as sqlite database to reduces API calls.

  Also a way to find duplicate books in drive.